-FACULTY OF ECONOMICS AND MANAGEMENT SCIENCE
+FACULTY OF ECONOMICS AND MANAGEMENT SCIENCES

 Regulation

-n certain years and semesters, students may be required to take more Modules than indicated on the B.Ed framework.
+In certain years and semesters, students may be required to take more Modules than indicated on the B.Ed framework.
 However, such extra load is compensated by less than normal load in other years or semesters of study.
 Please see the relevant Module descriptions from the FEMS are stipulated in this yearbook.